-By selecting the CodeGenTarget=Common option when creating your module and program objects, you can ensure that your software product is not converted when it is restored onto customer machines, or when it is first used by your customers.
+By selecting the CodeGenTarget=Common option when creating your module and program objects, you can ensure that your software product does not require conversion when it is restored onto customer machines, or when it is first used by your customers.
 However, you might be giving up some potential performance improvements on machines with more hardware features.